Angel-125/Pathfinder/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+0.5
+New Part
+- Added 2U Slim Chassis.

+Bug Fixes & Enhancements
+- You can now change the configration on tanks with symmetrical parts.
+In the SPH/VAB it will happen automatically when you select a new configuration.
+After launch, you'll have the option to change symmetrical tanks.
+- Fixed an issue where the Buffalo asteroid scanner would not display the results window after scanning an asteroid.
+- Fixed an issue where the JetWing hover GUI would not appear.
+- Fixed an issue where the JetWing would disable RCS on the entire vessel when it had no engine thrust.

+Flex Fuel Power Pack
+- The Flex Fuel Power Pack now uses the standard configurable storage window to select flex fuel types.
+You still need to go EVA to change it, and it requires an Engineer (Pathfinder users can turn off the skill requirement).
+- The Flex Fuel Power Pack will have the appropriate fuel resource storage for the selected fuel type.

+Resources
+- All Buffalo chassis parts can now participate in Pathfinder's resource distribution.
+- The Outback now uses the standard resource configuration window.

 0.4.2
 - Fixed an issue with the editor locking up when using the M1-A1 Mountain Goat.
 - The M1-A1 can now self-destruct in addition to decoupling (both when surface attached and node attached).